sommaalessandra/IntelliFlowTwin/data/preprocessing/README.md

 # Data Files
 This section describes the input and output files used within the preprocessing phase.
-Files that are processing results but are used as inputs for other functions are given in the Input/Output Files section
+Some files are the result of a preprocessing activity but are later used as input for other functions.
+Therefore, these files are reported in the Input/Output section
 ## Input Files
 - **traffic_flow_2024.csv**: this file contains the traffic loop measurement data from January to April 2024.
 This data was taken from the [Bologna Open Data Repository - Traffic FLow](https://opendata.comune.bologna.it/explore/dataset/rilevazione-flusso-veicoli-tramite-spire-anno-2024).
 Used in:
 	- *filter_with_accuracy*: using this file with *accuratezza-spire-anno-2024.csv*, the function filters the file, keeping the entries that have at least an certain amount of accuracy in percentage (above 95% by default).
 The output file is *accurate_traffic_flow.csv*.